-The learner will: Review the progress made in developing employability skills during the placement period and how this has influenced their plans for the future.
+The learner will: Review the progress made in developing employability skills during the course, their placement and how this has influenced their plans for the future.

-- Their current employability skills - The progress made from their work experience - The impact of their work experience on improving their employability skills - How their work experience placement has influenced their plans for the future.
+- Their 'end of course' employability skills including time management and interview skills evidenced through re-assessment via Navigate, attendance for Unit 4 sessions and observed interview. - The impact of their work experience on improving their employability skills. - How their work experience placement has influenced their plans for the future.